An Exploration of Default Images in Text-to-Image Generation: Conclusion

 \section{Conclusion}

-We presented the first systematic investigation on default images in Midjourney.
-Default images are images with a certain motive and style that occur in response to a variety of different prompts.
-Through a structured prompt‐generation process and affinity diagramming, we identified ten canonical default images and distilled nine postulates characterizing their properties.
-Our user study demonstrated that default images may negatively influence user satisfaction.
-By defining the notion of default images, this work lays the groundwork for future work on the limits of text‐to‐image systems.
+We presented the first systematic investigation of default images in Midjourney.
+Default images are images with a certain motif that occur in response to a variety of dissimilar prompts.
+Through an initial study with manual prompt‐generation and affinity diagramming, we identified ten canonical default images.
+Scaling up to a larger set of images, we presented a simple method for identifying default images in Midjourney.
+Through a large-scale computational analysis of Midjourney images, we demonstrated that default images are not just a theoretical construct, but occur in response to real-world user prompts.
+Our user study showed that default images may negatively influence user satisfaction.
+Based on our findings, we distilled eight postulates characterizing the properties of default images.
+By defining the notion of default images, our work lays the groundwork for future research on the limits of generative systems.

+\begin{acks} This work is supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) Vanier Scholarship CGV-186947.
+The last author gratefully acknowledges support from the University of Oulu's Centre for Applied Computing (CAC) and the NOSTE development programme for education. \end{acks}